openvinotoolkit/nncf/beta/examples/tensorflow/segmentation/README.md

 --resume=<path_to_trained_model_checkpoint>
 ```

-To validate an model checkpoint, make sure the compression algorithm settings are empty in the configuration file and path to`.h5` file with model weights is provided in command line argument `--weights`
+To validate an model checkpoint, make sure the compression algorithm settings are empty in the configuration file and path to checkpoint file with model weights is provided in command line argument `--weights`

 ### Export Compressed Model